 A note left behind for his girlfriend indicated that he “planned to join the resistance and may not survive,” and previous threats to Belgian virologist Marc Van Ranst - the man behind many of the calls related to Belgium’s coronavirus lockdown measures - were considered serious enough to warrant placing Van Ranst and his family in a safehouse under police protection.

 Conings was already being monitored by intelligence agencies because of his extreme right-wing political views and was even on an official terrorist watchlist alongside members of IS.

-Because Conings’ military expertise is said to be camouflage and marksmanship, he is both incredibly difficult to find and incredibly dangerous.
+Because Conings’ military expertise is said to be camouflage and marksmanship, he was both incredibly difficult to find and considered incredibly dangerous.

 So far, Belgian Defence has already spent over €650,000 on the manhunt, as Conings has been missing for almost one month.
 The army is supporting the police in its search of Conings by providing intelligence, but also troops and equipment.